SOCIAL SECURITY NUMBER & ITIN

 A Social Security number (SSN) is a type of identification number used for Social Security.
 It is a nine digit number resembling “123-00-1234” which is issued to an individual by the United States Federal Government.
 An SSN is intended to accurately record the earnings of the individual to whom it is issued.
 SSNs also function as a general identification number in many situations.
 The identification number (SSN) assigned to the individual is issued on a card.
 This card is referred to as the “Social Security card.”

-As a student or an exchange visitor, you may need an SSN and card if you plan to work in the U.S. Your sponsor or third party placement organization may require it for their payroll records.
+As an international student, scholar, or employee, you may need an SSN and card if you plan to work in the U.S. If you are a sponsored student, your sponsor or third party placement organization may require it for their payroll records.

 Recent provisions in U.S. law have changed the rules for assigning an SSN and issuing a Social Security card.
 See Foreign Workers and Social Security Numbers at https://www.ssa.gov/pubs/EN-05-10107.pdf for more information.